cureos/aforge/README.md

 The repository currently provides:

 * Portable Class Libraries for base and imaging functionality functionality (Core, Math, Genetic, Fuzzy, MachineLearning, Neuro, Imaging, Imaging.Formats, Vision),
-* Portable Class Libraries *Shim* and *Shim.Drawing* to substitute .NET *System* core and *System.Drawing* types not covered by PCL, and
+* Portable Class Libraries *Shim.Drawing* to substitute .NET *System.Drawing* types not covered by PCL, and
-* Target specific (type forwarding) *Shim* and *Shim.Drawing* libraries for .NET Framework, Windows Store and Windows Phone 8.
+* Target specific *Shim.Drawing* libraries for .NET Framework, Windows Store and Windows Phone 8.

-The portable class libraries reference the portable *Shim* and/or *Shim.Drawing* assemblies.
+The portable class libraries reference the portable [Shim](https://github.com/cureos/shim) and/or *Shim.Drawing* assemblies.
 In applications however, the target specific (Windows Store, Windows Phone or WPF)
 *Shim* and *Shim.Drawing* assemblies should be referenced, to ensure that the target specific version of each type is used.

 `WriteableBitmap`:s provide input and output to the imaging functionality in the WPF, Windows Store and Windows Store libraries.
 The target specific *Shim.Drawing* assembly